awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

 |  China \(Beijing\)  |  cn\-north\-1  |  `128054284489.dkr.ecr.cn-north-1.amazonaws.com.cn/aws-for-fluent-bit:latest`  |
 |  China \(Ningxia\)  |  cn\-northwest\-1  |  `128054284489.dkr.ecr.cn-northwest-1.amazonaws.com.cn/aws-for-fluent-bit:latest`  |

-## Creating a Task Definition that Uses a FireLens Configuration<a name="firelens-taskdef"></a>
+## Creating a task definition that uses a FireLens configuration<a name="firelens-taskdef"></a>

 To use custom log routing with FireLens you must specify the following in your task definition:
 + A log router container containing a FireLens configuration\.
-This container must be marked as essential\.
+We recommend that the container be marked as `essential`\.
 + One or more application containers that contain a log configuration specifying the `awsfirelens` log driver\.
 + A task IAM role ARN containing the permissions needed for the task to route the logs\.

 When creating a new task definition using the AWS Management Console, there is a FireLens integration section that makes it easy to add a log router container\.
-For more information, see [Creating a Task Definition](create-task-definition.md)\.
+For more information, see [Creating a task definition](create-task-definition.md)\.

 Amazon ECS converts the log configuration and generates the Fluentd or Fluent Bit output configuration\.
 The output configuration is mounted in the log routing container at `/fluent-bit/etc/fluent-bit.conf` for Fluent Bit and `/fluentd/etc/fluent.conf` for Fluentd\.

-To demonstrate how this works, the following is an example task definition example containing a log router container that uses Fluent Bit to route its logs to CloudWatch Logs and an application container that uses a log configuration to route logs to Amazon Kinesis Data Firehose\.
+The following task definition example defines a log router container that uses Fluent Bit to route its logs to CloudWatch Logs\.
+It also defines an application container that uses a log configuration to route logs to Amazon Kinesis Data Firehose\.

 ```
 {